vasilakisfil/Introspected-REST/README.md

 in our API's Media Type or using HATEOAS ?
 What goes where?

-The idea is that media types descibe the generic capabilities while HATOEAS describe the resource-specific capabilities.

-However we should note that **Media Types are not parsed by the client** (there was never such intention anyway) which means that the client must be programmed by a human before hand in order to support that media type.

-As a result, the media type can't be very restrictive because that would mean it would restrict the API designer's freedom to design the API the way she wants.

-For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.
-If the Media Type describes how to do pagination using, say, a URL template on the resource path (like `/{resource}?page={page}&per={per}&offset={offset}`) this would mean that all APIs following this Media Type should have the pagination following that URL template.
-The level of restriction becomes more obvious when describing more capabilities.

-On the other hand, if everyone follows that Media Type then it's easier to program our clients.
-Specifically, especially when having a restrictive Media Type, if we create a that parses responses using that Media Type then it's easy to "trim" it for another API which also follows that Media Type.

-The media type could describe how these parameters work, using URL templates and HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum page.

-For instance, in pagination, most RESTy APIs use a `page` and a `per_page` parameter in the URL.
-The media type could describe how these parameters work, using URL templates and HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum page.

-HATOEAS should describe if pagination is supported in this resource (or even object) and provide any details missing from the Media Type.

 #### 5.2.1.
 Defining a new Media Type is not easy and should be avoided
 Creating a new media type for our API is genrally considered bad practice.
 Create a new media type only if you are sure that none of the already published